node-swig/swig-templates/README.md

 [Swig](http://node-swig.github.io/swig/) is an awesome, Django/Jinja-like template engine for node.js.

 #### seeking maintainers
 Paul Armstrong has [stepped down](https://github.com/paularmstrong/swig/issues/628) as the primary swig maintainer.
 Swig is a phenominal project and a template engine that quitely, but strongly, stands tall against the others in a domain full of template engines.
 If you are interested in being a collaborator, check out the issues page, and let's discuss how to proceed.
-Don't forget to thank Paul and previous swig collabs for their hard an excellent work!
+Don't forget to thank Paul and previous swig collabs for their hard and excellent work!

 Features
 --------